MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cli.md

 #### Deployment name parameter

-It is the same parameter as the one described in the [above section](#deployment-name-parameter).
+It's the same parameter as the one described in the [above section](#deployment-name-parameter).

 #### Description parameter

-It is the same parameter as the one described in the [above section](#description-parameter).
+It's the same parameter as the one described in the [above section](#description-parameter).

 #### Mandatory parameter

-It is the same parameter as the one described in the [above section](#mandatory-parameter).
+It's the same parameter as the one described in the [above section](#mandatory-parameter).

 #### No duplicate release error parameter

-It is the same parameter as the one described in the [above section](#no-duplicate-release-error-parameter).
+It's the same parameter as the one described in the [above section](#no-duplicate-release-error-parameter).

 #### Rollout parameter

-It is the same parameter as the one described in the [above section](#rollout-parameter).
+It's the same parameter as the one described in the [above section](#rollout-parameter).
 If left unspecified, the release will be made available to all users.

 #### Target binary version parameter

-It is the same parameter as the one described in the [above section](#target-binary-version-parameter).
+It's the same parameter as the one described in the [above section](#target-binary-version-parameter).
 If left unspecified, it defaults to targeting the exact version specified in the app's **Info.plist** (for iOS) and **build.gradle** (for Android) files.

 #### Bundle name parameter